IndomieGorengSatu/Mie/README.md

-## I considered building the patio by myself.
-But I didn't have the stones.
+## What did the calculator say to the student?
+You can count on me.